tigera-solutions/cc-eks-zero-trust-workshop/modules/module-2-create-eks.md

 # Module 2 - Create an EKS cluster and Connect it to Calico Cloud

-For EKS, the Calico OSS can be used as a CNI, or you can make use of the AWS VPC networking as CNI and have Calico only as a plugin for the security policies.
+For EKS, the Calico OSS can be used as a CNI, or you can use the AWS VPC networking as CNI and have Calico only as a plugin for the security policies.

 We will use the second approach during this workshop.
-Please, find below an example on how to create a two nodes cluster with an small footprint, but feel free to create your EKS cluster with the parameters you prefer.
-Do not forget to include the region if different than the default on your account.
+Please, find below an example of how to create a two nodes cluster with a small footprint, but feel free to create your EKS cluster with the parameters you prefer.
+Remember to include the region if different than the default on your account.

+> **Note**: During this workshop we'll set up some environment variables.
+If you're terminal session restarts, you may need to reload these variables.
+You can use that via the following command: <p>
+`source ~/labVars.env`

 ```bash
 echo "# Start Lab Params" > ~/labVars.env